top of page

 Jesus frowned on idle talk, believing nothing good would ever come of it.
 Jesus said, "Let your conversation be, Yea, yea; Nay, nay; for whatsoever is more than these cometh of evil."(Mathew 5:39).
 As if to underscore the evil Jesus was referring to, he counseled his followers that it was not what a man ate that defiled him, but rather what came out of his mouth.
 "Those things which proceed out of the mouth come from the heart; and they defile the man.
 For out of the mouth proceed evil thoughts, murders, adulteries, fornications, thefts, false witness, blashemies" (Mathew 15:11).

-Aside from his resurrection, Jesus' feeding of the 5,000 is the only "miracle" on a grand scale, recorded in all four Gospels.
+Aside from his resurrection, Jesus' feeding of the multitude is his only "miracle" on a grand scale, recorded in all four Gospels.
 When Christ fed the masses that day, he began with only "five barley loaves and two fish", borrowed from a boy's lunch (John 6:9).
-To feed 5,000 people with five loaves and two fish is truly extraordinary, but the Greek term used in Matthew 14:21 specifies males, and further emphasizes the point by adding, "Besides women and childred."
-Many Bible scholars believe the actual number fed that day could have been 15,000 to 20,000 people.
+To feed 5,000 people with five loaves and two fish is truly extraordinary, but the Greek term used in Matthew 14:21 specifies males, and further emphasizes the point by adding, "besides women and childred."
+Many Bible scholars believe the actual number Jesus fed that day could have been 15,000 to 20,000 people.

 JOY